mohseenrm/marko.nvim/README.md

 Marko provides the following commands:

-- `:MarkoSave` - Manually save marks for the current directory
+- `:MarkoSave` - Manually save global marks for the current directory
-- `:MarkoReload` - Clear all marks and reload from config
+- `:MarkoReload` - Clear all global marks and reload from config
-- `:MarkoDeleteConfig` - Delete the marks config file (with confirmation)
+- `:MarkoDeleteConfig` - Delete the global marks config file (with confirmation)

 ### Configuration